 These hold true with or without the other anxiety medications.

 Just make sure to take them away from each other so it doesn't boost a medication's levels in the blood (because the liver is busy processing CBD).

 Ideally, CBD will help mitigate some of the negatives from coming off of benzos or SSRI's if that's your intent.

-The main side effect can be anxiety so we definitely want relief there.
+The main side effect can be anxiety and sleep issues so we definitely want relief there.